 - See if you possess the necessary set of skills required for the job.

 - Tweak your resume to add the necessary accomplishments and skills you have in order to do the job.

 - Make minute changes in the resume format to sit into the role that you are applying for (assuming you are applying to various jobs at the same time).

 This mistake is not as uncommon as you might think.
 A survey showed that 58% of resumes contained typos or grammatical errors.
 This is a common human mistake, and very much avoidable at the same time.
 A resume submitted with typos gives the impression to your recruiters that you lack attention to detail.

 - Proofread your resume, but do not stare and obsess over it for hours.
 You will most probably be too awestruck by your creation and will be biased to finding flaws with it.

-- Ask friends or family to read your resume to find mistakes.
+- Ask friends or family to read your resume to find common mistakes.
 An unbiased party will be able to spot mistakes more easily.

 - Use spell check and grammar checking tools.